Lem Billings

-Early years
+Early life, education, and military service

 Billings was born in Pittsburgh on April 15, 1916, the third child of Frederic Tremaine Billings (1873–1933) and Romaine LeMoyne (1882–1970).
 His father was a prominent physician and a graduate of the U.S. Naval Academy.
-His mother was a Mayflower descendant and his great-grandfather, Francis Julius LeMoyne, was a prominent abolitionist linked to the underground railroad who helped establish what is today known as LeMoyne–Owen College, and was responsible for constructing the first crematorium in the United States.
+His mother was a Mayflower descendant and his great-grandfather, Francis Julius LeMoyne, was a prominent abolitionist who helped establish LeMoyne–Owen College.
 The Billings family were Episcopalians and Republicans.

-Billings, a 16-year-old third-year student, and John F. Kennedy, a 15-year-old second-year student, met at Choate, an elite preparatory school in Wallingford, Connecticut, in the fall of 1933.
-As a teenager, Billings was 6' 2", weighed 175 pounds, and was the strongest member of the Choate crew team.
-They became close friends.
-While at Choate, they formed a club and called themselves "The Muckers".
-The Muckers would pull pranks around the school and even planned to dump horse manure in the school gym, but that fell through after the headmaster found out.
-Billings' first visit with the Kennedy family was for Christmas in Palm Beach in 1933; after that, he joined them for holidays, participated in family events, and was treated like a member of the family.
-The Depression had hurt the Billings family financially, and Lem Billings was at Choate on scholarship.
-Billings repeated his senior year so that he and Kennedy could graduate from Choate together in 1935.

-In the summer of 1937, Billings and Kennedy took a summer trip through Europe which solidified their friendship.
+Billings attended Choate, arriving at the school shortly after the death of his father.
+His father's death had left his family impoverished, and he attended Choate on scholarship.
+Billings graduated from Choate in 1935.
+He was a member of the Choate crew team.

-In 1939, Billings graduated from Princeton University, majoring in art and architecture and wrote his senior thesis on Tintoretto.
+In 1939, Billings graduated from Princeton University, majoring in art and architecture.
+He wrote his senior thesis on Tintoretto.
+He was a member of the Ivy eating club.

 In 1941, Billings failed medical tests required for admission to the U.S. military during World War II.
 In 1942, supported by a recommendation from Joseph P. Kennedy Sr., he was accepted by the AFS ambulance service, where his poor eyesight was not a disqualification.
 He was deployed to North Africa from 1942 to 1943.
 In 1944, he received a commission in the U.S. Naval Reserve and served in the South Pacific until being discharged in 1946.

-After working on John F. Kennedy's successful campaign for U.S. Congress in 1946, Billings toured seven Latin American countries with Robert F. Kennedy.
+From 1946 to 1948, Billings attended Harvard Business School.
+He earned an MBA there.

 Career

-From 1946 to 1948, Billings attended Harvard Business School and earned an MBA.
-He later had several jobs, including selling Coca-Cola dispensers to drugstores and working at a General Shoe store.
+Billings sold Coca-Cola dispensers to drugstores and worked at a General Shoe store.
 As Vice President at the Emerson Drug Company in Baltimore, he invented the 1950s fad drink Fizzies by adding a fruit flavor to disguise the sodium citrate taste.
-In 1958, Billings moved to the prominent Manhattan advertising firm Lennen & Newell, as an advertising executive.
+In 1958, Billings moved to the prominent Manhattan advertising firm Lennen & Newell as an advertising executive.
+He had a lengthy career in advertising.